1-20 of 340 items from 2014 « Prev | Next »

 2 | Is it just us, or has Libby’s behavior on Masters of Sex become so deplorable that her scenes with Coral »

-Wednesday, July 23, 2014 ratings -- New episodes: America's Got Talent, Taxi Brooklyn, Extant, Motive, Big Brother, and So You Think You Can Dance.
-Reruns: Arrow, The 100, The Middle, The Goldbergs, Modern Family, and Criminal Minds.
+Wednesday, August 20, 2014 ratings -- New episodes: Motive, Big Brother, America's Got Talent, Taxi Brooklyn, Extant, Penn & Teller: Fool Us, and So You Think You Can Dance.
+Reruns: The 100, The Middle, The Goldbergs, and Modern Family.